Updated

 - the accused deliberately aided, advised, or encouraged that person to do so.1

 Example: John is in his seventies and has advanced brain cancer.
 He learns that he will live for another year, at most.
-John wishes to die quickly to avoid any potential pain and suffering.
-He tells this to his wife, Elaine, and she agrees it is the right decision.
+Resigned to being a terminally ill patient, John wishes to die quickly to avoid any potential pain and suffering.
+He tells this to his wife, Elaine, and she agrees it is the right medical decision.

 At John’s request, Elaine goes to several drugstores and buys a lethal dose of sleeping pills.
 She stays with her husband as he takes them and ultimately kills himself.

 Here, Elaine is guilty under Penal Code 401 for aiding and encouraging suicide.
-She agreed in her husband’s suicide decision and she deliberately purchased the sleeping pills for him.
+She agreed with her husband’s suicide decision and she deliberately purchased the sleeping pills for him.

 There are situations in which a person aids another in suicide, but the ultimate attempt fails.
 When this occurs, the aiding party is not guilty under PC 401.
-Rather, he/she is charged with a California attempt crime – attempting to assist in a suicide.2/p>
+Rather, they are charged with a California attempt crime – attempting to assist in a suicide.2

 Note that questions often arise under this statute on: